Getting started withOpen Educational Resources

 The principle of “openness” is a core component of the teaching strategy of the University of Basel.
 Nevertheless, publishing learning materials as OER is not a requirement of the university to its teaching staff: this is left to the individual teacher’s appreciation.

-For teachers interested in participating in OER, the team Educational Technologies of the University can be approached for advice and support at bbit@clutterunibas.ch.
+Technologies of the University for advice and support by writing to bbit@unibas.ch.
 The team also regularly provides training in this area (the courses are listed on this webpage).

 To participate in OER, many options are available, not all of which are equally intensive or demanding.
 In what follows, we distinguish between four stages of participation to Open Educational Resources.